 One of the best parts of this job is when we can help a constituent break through bureaucratic red tape and get results.
-In 2019 alone, we’ve helped recover more than $1.2 million in benefits that had been delayed or previously denied, including over $16 million in COVID-19 relief.
+In 2019 alone, we’ve helped secure or recover more than $18 million in benefits that had been delayed or previously denied, including over $16 million in COVID-19 relief.

 Here’s some examples of what we’ve gotten done for constituents.
 If you or anyone you know is having trouble with a federal agency, from Social Security, Medicare, the VA, immigration, or anywhere in between, please reach out.
 We’re here to help.